richardtatum/siege-bot/README.md

 # R6 Discord Bot

-The bot scrapes user data from r6.tracker.network and provides it in a nice embed within Discord.
+The bot pulls data from the [r6.leaderboards.io](https://r6.leaderboards.io) API and provides it in a nice embed within Discord.

 ## Prior Note
 This is my first Discord Bot.
 There are many other R6 Stats bots out there that are probably infinitely better.
 This was simply a learning exercise and a cool little project.

+For the API to correctly provide statistics, the user needs to have an account at [r6.leaderboards.io](https://r6.leaderboards.io).
+You will also require an API key which you can request through the [contact form](https://r6.leaderboards.io/contact).

 ## Installation